How to reduce waste at your school

 Class tours of recycling centre

-The Recycling Centre (Material Recovery Facility (MRF), pronounced “murf”) has a purpose-built education room which is perfectly positioned to watch our region's recycling being sorted.
+Taranaki's Recycling Centre (Material Recovery Facility or MRF, pronounced “murf”) has a purpose-built education room which is perfectly positioned to watch our region's recycling being sorted.

-Find out how the machinery works, why we can recycle some items but not others, and where the recycled materials end up.
+Come along and learn how the machinery works, watch the recycling sorters work on the conveyor belt, find out why we can recycle some items but not others, and where the recycled materials end up.
 School parties from across Taranaki are welcome.
 Bookings essential.
-This visit can be combined with the tour of the Colson Rd Landfill (bus tours only).
-NOTE: The Recycling Centre's education room is located upstairs and is not accessible for wheelchairs.
+PLEASE NOTE: the Recycling Centre's education room is located upstairs and is not accessible for wheelchairs.

-Allow one hour for the Recycling Centre session and an additional 15 minutes for the landfill tour.
-Schools at all levels are welcome.
-There is no charge but schools must organise their own transport.
-Contact:
+Your class will need to allow one hour for the Recycling Centre Education Session.
+School classes at all levels are welcome.
+There is no charge, but schools must organise their own transport.